Adnuntius/documentation/adnuntius-advertising/admin-ui/admin/context-services.md

 ---
 description: >-
-  Context Services enable you to pick up category, keyword and other information from your pages, and make them available for contextual targeting.
+  Context Services enable you to pick up category, keyword and other contextual information from the pages your advertisements appear on and make them available for contextual targeting.
 ---

 # Context Services

-The Adnuntius Context Service makes it easy to to target Adnuntius line items and creatives based upon the content of a web page.
-The context service can automatically extract frequently occurring keywords from your pages, perform content categorisation, and make the keywords and categories available for ad targeting.
-For example, if you publish a recipe website, this service would allow you to easily support advertisers such as “Tony’s Pizza Sauce” that would like to show ads on pages featuring pizza recipes.
+Context Services make it easy to to target Adnuntius line items and creatives to contextual information found across publisher sites.

+The Context Service can extract frequently occurring keywords from your pages, perform content categorisation, and make the keywords and categories available for targeting.
+For example, if you publish a recipe website, this service would allow you to easily support advertisers such as "Tony's Pizza Sauce" that would like to show ads on pages featuring pizza recipes.

 ## Simple Setup